Sustainable Development and Indigenous Peoples

 Indigenous Peoples' Key Messages for Rio + 20

-Indigenous peoples have identified 5 key messages for Rio+20, which they described in their contribution to the Zero Draft and which they are currently lobbying for in the negotiations of the final outcomes of Rio+20.
+Indigenous peoples had identified 5 key messages for Rio+20, which they described in their contribution to the Zero Draft and which they were lobbying for in the negotiations of the final outcomes of Rio+20.
 They are as follows:

 1. Recognition of culture as the fourth pillar of sustainable development